 Why is Las Coloradas pink?

 The pink lakes of Las Coloradas get their color from the high salinity level of the water.
-I had no idea, but since the time of the ancient Mayans, the main industry of the region has been salt production.
+I had no idea, but since the time of the ancient Maya, the main industry of the region has been salt production.
+For the Mayans, it was highly valuable salt!
 The locals who live in this area have continued this traditional industry generation after generation.

-The area that encompasses Las Coloradas pink lake is owned by a large company, which is the second largest salt producer in Mexico, and it’s used for large scale salt production.
-These massive salt evaporation ponds are used for sea salt extraction, and the pink color comes from the presence of certain microorganisms that are responsible for making these lakes so insta-worthy.
-These microorganisms include red- and pink-colored algae which are only able to survive in salty waters.
-When the water starts to evaporate, they become highly concentrated creating that intense pink color.
+The area that encompasses Las Coloradas pink lake is owned by a large company, which is the second-largest salt producer in Mexico, and it’s used for large-scale salt production.
+These massive salt evaporation ponds are used for sea salt extraction, and the pink color comes from a natural process.
+The presence of certain microorganisms are responsible for making these lakes so insta-worthy.

-The salt water from the ocean floods the dry plains, and this process generates this large yet shallow lake.
+Salty ocean water from the mangroves nearby floods the dry plains, and this process generates these large yet shallow pink lakes.
 The sun helps to naturally evaporate the water so that the salt is left behind.
 The process of extracting the salt is generally natural but these lakes are actually man-made to facilitate the collection of salt from the ocean.

 On other sites you’ll find articles referring to Las Coloradas as the “pink beach in Mexico” or “Las Coloradas beach”, but I want to stress that here you will NOT find a pink beach or any real beach at all.
 The color of the sand is a regular color, only the water of the lakes is actually pink.